AztecProtocol/dev-rel/tooling/sparta/README.md

 A Discord bot for managing Aztec validators, built with Node.js and deployed on AWS Elastic Beanstalk.

+## Overview

+Sparta is a Discord bot designed to manage and monitor Aztec validators.
+It provides commands for:
+- Validator management (add, remove, list)
+- Chain information retrieval
+- Committee management
+- Stake management

 ## Prerequisites

 - Node.js v18 or higher
 - AWS CLI configured with appropriate credentials
 - Terraform v1.0 or higher
 - Discord Bot Token and Application ID from [Discord Developer Portal](https://discord.com/developers/applications)
+- Ethereum node access (local or remote)

 ## Security Notice